t0ffe/CybSec_Course_Project_I/README.md

 4. [**A01:2021-Broken Access Control**](https://owasp.org/Top10/A01_2021-Broken_Access_Control/): Bypassing access control checks by modifying the URL.

 5. [**A09:2021-Security Logging and Monitoring Failures**](https://owasp.org/Top10/A09_2021-Security_Logging_and_Monitoring_Failures/): Auditable events, such as logins, failed logins, and high-value transactions, are not logged.
 Fix it by logging them.

+***
+#### Can the flaws outlined above be implemented in a TODO app?

+1. Yes.
+The TODOs are saved in a db.
+2. Yes.
+Accounts for the users.
+3. Yes.
+Same as #2.
+4. Yes.
+Possiibility of seeing TODOs that one has no permissions to.
+5. Yes.
+Log logins / TODOs.